Rise and Decline of the Third Reich: Reception

 In The Guide to Simulations/Games for Education and Training, Martin Campion called this "an innovative and challenging game which allows a player to experience the complexity of events in a total war."
 Campion concluded "The game breaks down in many details however.
 It is impossible for the Germans to make quick work of Poland and France, for example, and this throws the whole beginning of the war off the historical track."
+(Nicholas Palmer disagreed, writing that in the normal course of play, France is "almost certainly doomed", especially if the Germans obtain a double turn in Winter 1939 - Spring 1940.
+The Avalon Hill 1986 Gamer's Guide to the Third Reich (see above) also holds that both Poland and France will fall quickly.)